bbi-lab/bbi-genome-data/README.md

       *  set the variable BOWTIE2_BUILD to the path for the *bowtie2-build* program
       *  set the variables R_GENERATE_TSS_FILE and R_GENERATE_GENE_BODY_FILE to the paths for the *generate_tss_file.R* and *generate_gene_body_file.R* scripts
       *  set the variable BEDTOOLS to the path for the *bedtools* program
-  *  edit the script *all.02.definitions.sh* to set the variable STAGE_DIR, where the scripts will make their output directories
+  *  edit the script *all.02.definitions.sh* to set the variable STAGE_DIR, where the scripts will make their output directories.

 ## Make genome-specific definition files.